Business Mediation Brings the Parties Together

 A business mediator’s goal is to identify a way for the parties to reach a settlement.
 During a business mediation, the parties sit in different rooms with their lawyers.
 The mediator moves between the rooms to talk about issues in the case.
 He or she may discuss the facts, the legal issues, weaknesses or strengths of your case, proposed settlement amounts, terms of a settlement, and more.
 At some mediations, a mediator invites all the parties to sit in the same room for part of the mediation.

-Mediators do not hand down orders or force the parties into a settlement.
-The parties often participate voluntarily, although judges sometimes order mediation to settle a lawsuit before proceeding to a costly, time-consuming trial.
+Mediators do not make binding legal decisions or force the parties into a settlement.
+The parties often participate voluntarily.
+Alternatively, judges sometimes order mediation to settle a lawsuit before proceeding to a costly, time-consuming trial.
 When you agree to business mediation, you agree to attempting to resolve your dispute with a mediator’s assistance.

-Sometimes parties engage in arbitration because an arbitration clause in a contract requires it instead of or before going to court.
+Sometimes, parties engage in arbitration because an arbitration clause in a contract requires it instead of or before going to court.
 Moreover, judges sometimes require parties to arbitrate.
-You and the other party to a dispute also can independently set up an arbitration session independently.
+You and the other party to a dispute also can independently set up an arbitration session.

-The lawyers at Henke & Williams understand how to represent their clients before arbitrators.
+The lawyers at Henke & Williams, LLP understand how to represent their clients before arbitrators.
 If you’re looking for an alternative to court or your contract requires arbitration, consider our firm for legal advice.